 (boolean, default False) Use a simpler but slower trace method.
-This uses PyTracer instead of CTracer, and is only needed in very unusual circumstances.
-Try this if you get seemingly impossible results.
+This uses the PyTracer trace function core instead of CTracer, and is only needed in very unusual circumstances.

 6.3.3 [paths]

 The entries in this section are lists of file paths that should be considered equivalent when combining data from different machines: